-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE FOLLOWING NOMINEES AND "FOR" PROPOSALS 2 AND 3.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE FOLLOWING NOMINEES AND "FOR" PROPOSALS 2 AND 3 AND RECOMMENDS A VOTE OF "ONE YEAR" FOR PROPOSAL 4.
 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED "FOR" THE NOMINEES LISTED IN PROPOSAL 1 AND "FOR" PROPOSALS 2 AND 3.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ☑ Proposal 1 To elect the following nominees to Class III of the Company's board of directors: Ralph H. "Randy" Thurman FOR WITHHOLD THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED "FOR" THE NOMINEES LISTED IN PROPOSAL 1 AND "FOR" PROPOSALS 2 AND 3 AND FOR "ONE YEAR" FOR PROPOSAL 4.
 THE PROXIES ARE AUTHORIZED TO VOTE IN THEIR DISCRETION UPON SUCH OTHER BUSINESS NOT KNOWN AS MAY PROPERLY COME BEFORE THE ANNUAL MEETING OR ANY POSTPONEMENTS OR ADJOURNMENTS THEREOF.
-Proposal 1 To elect the following nominees to Class II of the Company's board of directors: Lawrence Kenyon To change the address on your account, please check the box at right and indicate your new address in the address space above.
+C. Russell Trenary III Julian Gangolli Proposal 2 To ratify the selection of KPMG LLP as Independent Registered Public Accounting Firm for Fiscal 2022.
+FOR AGAINST ABSTAIN Proposal 3 A non-binding advisory vote on the compensation of our named executive officers.
+FOR AGAINST ABSTAIN Proposal 4 A non-binding advisory vote on the frequency of future advisory votes on the compensation of our named executive officers.
+2 YEARS 3 YEARS ABSTAIN To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-MARK "X" HERE IF YOU PLAN TO ATTEND THE VIRTUAL MEETING.
-Signature of Stockholder Date: Signature of Stockholder Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full the as such.
-If shoure is a partnership, blease so in full cororate name by authorized person.
+MARK "X" HERE IF YOU PLAN TO ATTEND THE VIRTUAL MEETING . 🗆 Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held join title as such if the signer is a conception please sign full corporate name by duly authorized. ly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardiar n, please give full